carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 Make sure that your passport/existing visa allows you to enter Ireland - check it [here](http://www.inis.gov.ie/en/INIS/Pages/check-irish-visa).
 In case you need to apply for a visa, you should do so at minimum 2-3 weeks before the conference.
 You can receieve a visa support letter from the conference organisers: please contact Fotis and Malvika with your request.
 Please see the details about the application process here for a visa application to the Irish Naturalisation and Immigration Service: https://www.dfa.ie/travel/visas/visas-for-ireland/.

-#### Veg(a/itaria)ns+
+#### Veg()an+

-We want to be able to provide catering for you, keeping your dietary restrictions into account.
+We want to be able to provide you catering keeping your dietary restrictions into account (e.g. Veg(itari)ans, Glutan-free, Nut-free etc).
 Make sure that you provide your preference while registering.
 If you forgot about it, contact the organizers with your request.

 #### W: Weather, Workshops, Wireless, Welcome Team, Wish board, Watercoolers